getfem/getfem/doc/sphinx/source/userdoc/model.rst

 / \partial t^2`.
 The problem with such a term is that the :math:`\theta`-method should be applied both on :math:`u` and :math:`\partial u / \partial t` which means that :math:`\partial u / \partial t` is a natural unknown of the problem.
-The easiest way is then to add the time derivative of the variable :math:`u` has a independent variables of the model (a drawback, of course, is that one has twice as much unknowns).
+The easiest way is then to add the time derivative of the variable :math:`u` has an independent variables of the model (a drawback, of course, is that one has twice as much unknowns).
 This Basic second order time derivative brick does not apply this strategy.
-The time derivative :math:`\partial u / \partial t` is considered as a data which is updated at a post-traitment stage (in some cases, this strategy cannot be applied if the time derivative appears to be a required unknown of the model).
+The time derivative :math:`\partial u / \partial t` is considered as a data which is updated at a post-treatment stage (in some cases, this strategy cannot be applied if the time derivative appears to be a required unknown of the model).